ProjectIgnis/Distribution/README.md

 * CTRL+3: Switch to chat log tab
 * CTRL+4: Switch to settings tab
 * CTRL+5: Switch to repositories tab
-* Files and text can now be dragged and dropped in the client:
+* Drag and drop support for files and text:
-	* drop an YDK file in the main menu or the deck area in Deck edit and it will load that deck
+	* drop an `ydk` file in the main menu or the deck edit area to load that deck
-	* drop a card ID/passcode in the deck are in Deck edit and it will add that card to the deck
+	* drop a card passcode or card name in the deck edit area to add that card to the deck
-		* the same works for card names
-	* drop a ydke:// url in the deck edit area and it will load the deck secified by that url
+	* drop a `ydke://` URL in the deck edit area to load the deck specified by that URL
-	* drop a YRPx file in the main menu or the replay area in Watch replay and it will load that replay (if valid).
+	* drop a `yrpX` file in the main menu or the replay selection menu to load that replay, if valid
-	* drop a lua file in the main menu or the puzzle area in Puzzles and it will load that puzzle (if valid).
+	* drop a Lua file in the main menu or the puzzle selection menu to load that puzzle, if valid
-	* drop text in a text box and it will be inserted there
+	* drop text in a text box to insert text

-### Deck Edit:
+### Deck editor:
 * Right Mouse Button: Adds/removes a card from the deck
 * Middle Mouse Button: Adds another copy of a card to the deck or side deck
 * Shift+Right Mouse Button or Hold Left Mouse Button then click Right Mouse Button: Adds a card to the side deck
 * With the exception of Shift+Right Mouse Button, holding Shift will ignore ALL deck building rules

-If not typing:
+While not typing:
-* CTRL+C: Copy deck code to clipboard
+* CTRL+C: Copies a `ydke://` URL of the deck list for sharing
-* CTRL+SHIFT+C: Copy textual decklist to clipboard
+* CTRL+SHIFT+C: Copies a plain text deck list for sharing
-* CTRL+V: Imports deck code from clipboard
+* CTRL+V: Imports a `ydke://` URL decklist from the clipboard

 ### Duel:
 * Hold A or Hold Left Mouse Button: Lets the system stop at every timing.
 * Hold S or Hold Right Mouse Button: Lets the system skip every timing.
 * Hold D: Lets the system stop at available timing.
-* F1 to F4: Shows the cards in your GY, Banished Zone, Extra Deck, Xyz Materials.
+* F1 to F4: Shows the cards in your GY, Banished Zone, Extra Deck, Xyz Materials respectively.
-* F5 to F8: Shows the cards in your opponent's GY, Banished Zone, Extra Deck, Xyz Materials.
+* F5 to F8: Shows the cards in your opponent's GY, Banished Zone, Extra Deck, Xyz Materials respectively.

 ### macOS:
 Note that system hotkeys may intercept some of the above keyboard shortcuts.
-These app shortcuts are also available in the app and dock menus:
+The following app shortcuts are also available in the app and dock menus:
 * Cmd+N opens a new instance with audio muted
 * Cmd+Q quits the game
 * Ctrl+Cmd+F toggles fullscreen

-## Searching functions
+## Deck editor search functions
 * `string`:
 	returns all cards that have `string` in their name OR in the card text.
 	Example: `Hero`